DeepCogNeural/DeepCogNeural-DeepCogNeural.github.io/index.md

 ## Current Interests and Projects:

-- Gamma Oscilations in Inter-neuron Network
+- Mechanisms of Gamma Oscillations in Inter-neuron Network
 - Causal Inference in Motion Perception
 - Bayesian Inference on Visual Orientation Perception